alexdawn/alexdawn.github.io/_posts/2025-09-01-alias-autoloader.md

 * via the new PSR4 fully namespaced names and the alias registration has to work either way around.

-To ensure your customer autoloader has a chance to register an alias (it won’t be called if the PSR4 autoloader returns true) it has to be prepended to the autoload list, then return false for no match so php will continue onwards towards the PSR4 autoloader.
-However it also cannot let the legacy custom autoloader fire and load the class incorrectly without registering the alias, so this method cannot just return false and let php itself work the autoload list, nope it has to managed this itself as after autoloading the class only then can the alias call be made
+To ensure your customer autoloader has a chance to register an alias (it won’t be called if the PSR4 autoloader returns true) it has to be prepended to the autoload list, but also then ensure it runs the correct PSR4 autoloader.
+However it also cannot let the legacy custom autoloader fire.
+Then I also found that registering the alias cannot be done until the class is loaded otherwise it will recursively call the autoloader, so this method cannot just return false and let php itself work the autoload list, nope it has to managed this itself, thankfully the full list of registered call backs are available via the `spl_autoload_functions()` function.

 ```php
 class AliasAutoloader